RxLaboratory/Duik/src-docs/docs/advanced/performance.md

 When you see only a close up on the torso and the head, do you really need the rig of the legs?
 When the character is far away, do you really need complex facial expressions?
 Will you even draw the character the same way?

 If you’re using vectors only for scaling purposes, you can rasterize them (at a higher resolution if really needed) and greatly improve performance.

+### Sampling quality

+The sampling quality settings of the layers are little known, but the default value (bilinear) is the fastest one anyway.
+If too many layers are set to bicubic, it may improve the performance to set it back to bilinear.

+This sampling quality changes the interpolatioon algorithm used when translating, rotating and scaling the layer; bicubic may improve the result, especially when the layer is scaled up, but the default bilinear setting is usually enough in most cases.

+This setting is available in the `Layer > Quality` menu in After Effects, or in the `Quality` section of the layers context menu.

 ### Duik Bones